How to Build a Complete Financial Portfolio

-Many colleges and universities offer professional certification programs such as NYU’s School of Continuing and Professional Studies; certificates available include Financial Analysis, Accounting, Bookkeeping, Portfolio Management, French, German, Italian, International Affairs, Web Development, Marketing, Property Management, Real Estate Finance and Investment, Cinematography, Product Design and more.
+Many colleges and universities offer professional certification programs such as NYU’s School of Professional Studies; certificates available include Finance, Hospitality and Tourism, Management, Technology, and more.
 Some courses and certification programs are available online.

-As the investing for beginners guide, I'm often asked advice for someone starting out on their own.
-The answer is almost invariably: enroll in basic accounting and finance courses.
+A great option for many investors is to enroll in basic accounting and finance courses.
 Although the cost may be several thousand dollars, the knowledge you gain can make a significant difference in your income if applied wisely; paying for itself many, many times over.

 Save for Your Children's Education